htrajan/ht-drawsteel/Classes Single Page/Tactician.md

 #### Infiltration Tactics

-You and your allies do ï¿½ when attacking from concealment or while hidden.
+You and your allies do \[SURGE\] when attacking from concealment or while hidden.

 #### Melee Superiority